NathanielWroblewski/hierarchy/README.md

 TODO
 ---

-- 2 player or vs computer
+- AI
 - build a solver for AI
 - previous and next buttons when zoomed-in
-- assets on S3
+- move assets to S3

+Copyright (c) 2019 Nathaniel Wroblewski
+I am making my contributions/submissions to this project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.